th3oth3rjak3/react-express-app/README.md

 ```

 In the example code, you will find that I added a button to the main app to make a fetch request to the server endpoint.

+For more information about getting started with a fullstack app, see [React-Express](https://github.com/Techtonica/curriculum/blob/main/pair-programming/week-7/react-express-app/react-expressjs.md).